 C Gestational diabetes

 D Congenital rubella

 F Cord accident

-A genetic counselor elicits the history that three adult males and one adult female in a family of 10 over 3 generations are mentally retarded, the males more severely so.
+A genetic counselor elicits the history that three adult males and one adult female in a family of 10 over 3 generations have an intellectual disability, the males more severely so.
 Physical examination of these affected males reveals no major morphologic anomalies, though their testes appear to be slightly enlarged, without mass lesions present.
 These males have been healthy, without a history of major illnesses.
 Which of the following genetic abnormalities is the most likely etiology for these findings?

 A Klinefelter syndrome

 A 21-year-old G2P1 woman feels that she is large for dates.
 She has felt fetal movement for the past week.
 She has a screening fetal ultrasound scan performed at 16 weeks gestation that reveals markedly increased amniotic fluid (polyhydramnios).
 Which of the following fetal abnormalities is most likely to cause this finding?